Phantasy Star Generation:4 is both a relocalization and retranslation of the original English script and proper nouns (weapons, monsters, names, etc.)

 The script is updated either for style, for character- and world-building, to make it closer to the original Japanese meaning, or sometimes just to make it more fun.

-While the PSIV English translation was good for its day, it paled in comparison to the Lunars, which are still in my Top 3 all-time (along with Metal Gear Solid 1).
+While the PSIV English translation was decent for its day, and IMO on par with Square’s Super Nintendo English RPGs, it paled in comparison to the SEGA CD Lunars, which are still in my Top 3 all-time (along with Metal Gear Solid 1).

 PSIV has a lot of character interaction, like Lunar, but the script is just pretty banal and lacks character.
 And much of the time, the characters say stuff you just wouldn’t ever write as a native English speaker (e.g. Rune calling Chaz, “You silly!”)